rthuffman/WFGY/ProblemMap/Inverse_Atlas/experiments/evidence-snapshot.md

 - a framework paper
 - a figure set
 - a reproducibility layer
+- a public case-study layer
+- a working Colab notebook entry

 This matters because it means the project is already: